EttusResearch/uhd/host/docs/usrp1.rst

 Specifying the subdevice to use
 ------------------------------------------------------------------------
 The USRP1 has multiple daughterboard slots, known as slot A and slot B.
-The subdevice specification can be used to select the daughterboard and subdevice for each channel.
+The subdevice specification can be used to map an RF frontend to a DSP.
-For daughterboards with one one subdevice, the subdevice name may be left blank for automatic selection.
+An RF frontend is identified by the daughterboard slot name and subdevice name.

 Ex: The subdev spec markup string to select a WBX on slot B.
-Notice the use of the blank subdevice name for automatic selection.

 ::

-    B:

-    -- OR --

     B:0

 Ex: The subdev spec markup string to select a BasicRX on slot B.
-Notice that the subdevice name is always specified in the 3 possible cases.

 ::